chaitanya1/rest_api_automation/README.md

 Setting up REST_API automation client using py.test and pandas.(using pandas for better view in terminal and for assertions)

+Uncomment Print statements to view the data printing on terminal.

 ##########STEPS TO SETUP REST_API automation#############